 As a photographer I have always loved trees.
 Living on Maui for close to 20 years I have seen and photographed hundreds of different kinds of trees.
-It is my job to then figure out what they are in order to capture the images.
-As I work mostly in the visitor industry.
-I am often on assignment with a tour and love having a tour guide to answer any questions I may have.
-This has been invaluable because I can look up what kind of tree or plant this or that may be but to hear first hand the story of HOW and WHY these trees are here and what they are used for is always fascinating to me.
+It is my job to then figure out what they are in order to caption the images.
+As I work mostly in the visitor industry, I am often on assignment for Maui tour companies.
+I have learned an incredible amount about Maui’s flora and fauna from having a tour guide along to answer any questions I may have.
+This has been invaluable because I can always look up what kind of tree I’ve just photographed but to hear first hand the story of WHAT and WHY these trees are here and what they where used for in old Hawaii is always fascinating to me.
 Here are some of my favorite trees and their stories.

 By 1811 trade ships began arriving regularly in Hawaii which were mainly British and they had a thriving sandalwood business with the Chinese.
 By trading guns, cannons, and ammunition with Kamehameha for the rights to harvest the sandalwood trees Kamehameha was then able to use these weapons to invade first Maui and subsequently the rest of the island chain (except for Kauai which agreed to his authority) thus uniting them under his rule.
 From Oahu he continued to trade with the British until his death in 1819.
 His son, Kamehameha ll fell into debt with the sandalwood traders and the first general tax in Hawaii was imposed.
 This relationship with the British is why the Hawaiian flag has the Union Jack on it and why the first modern Hawaiian government was established as a British type monarchy.
 By 1830 the Sandalwood trade collapsed as the forests on every island were clear cut and even burned to find the last trees by smell which resulted in the loss of all remaining seedlings and left only the most remotely inaccessible areas as the last remnants of a once great and expansive ecosystem.